All Products

 LOCATION 'oss_location';

-Log on to the OSS console and upload a test data file in Delta Lake format to the oss-mc-test/Demo_delta_pt/dt=20250612/ folder in your OSS bucket.
-For more information, see Upload files to OSS.
+1. Upload test data.
+Log in to the OSS console and upload a test data file in Delta Lake format to the oss-mc-test/Demo_delta_pt/dt=20250612/ folder.
+For details, see Upload files to OSS.

 CREATE EXTERNAL TABLE test_delta_pt (